-The walk from Addingham to Bolton Abbey climbs to Haw Pike past Chelker Reservoir with a return along the River Wharfe.
+The walk from Addingham to Bolton Abbey initially climbs to Haw Pike past Chelker Reservoir efore returning along the River Wharfe.
 There are some lovely views from Haw Pike whilst Bolton Abbey is of course special.

 Chelker Reservoir is a much better place since the rusted turbines were removed in 2015.
-As someone who is basically conservation minded I am increasingly anti wind turbines.
-The power that they actually generate is not so much the concern.
+Despite being someone who is concerned about the environment I find myself increasingly anti wind turbines on the land.
+The power that they actually generate is only part of my concern.
 It is more the environmental impact on their construction and devastating results when they are finished with.

 I visited Beamsley Woods on the return before dropping back to the River Wharfe bankside path.
 Many will want to climb Beamsley Hill and fair play as it is a good vantage point.
 However I was keen to admire the power of the River Wharfe and explore the spectacular weir at Addingham so the woods and river won out.

 Take time to explore Addingham.
 As an old textile town the mills are still there to be seen and visited, Low Mill surviving as a viable industry as late as 1976.

 This is one of the rare occasions I visit a place that is not in access land or on a right of Way.
 Haw Pike has such spectacular views.
 Tut tut.

 Fleece in Addingham is closed a the moment it is up for sale